NexPlayer/Unity-SDK/advanced/synchronization.md

 Synchronization is only supported on iOS and Android.

-NexPlayer synchronization technology allows you to sync the video arrival and stream video synchronously across different devices using the DASH SPD value.
+NexPlayer™ synchronization technology allows you to sync the video arrival and stream video synchronously across different devices using the DASH SPD value.
 This is also possible for HLS streams by controlling the SPD value from the client-side.

-## NexPlayer API for synchronization
+## NexPlayer™ API for synchronization

 #### Synchronization variables inherited from NexPlayerBehavior: